Morgan Norris

 Norris is a member of Delta Sigma Theta Sorority, Inc.

 In the spring of 2025, months before her graduation, she lost all of her hair due to alopecia areata.
-In return, God blessed her tenfold.
-Norris won the Virginias Associated Press Broadcaster Scholarship, became a White House Correspondents Association Truth in Reporting Scholar, and was a special guest for Atlanta’s “Portia” talk show as an alopecia survivor.
+Norris won the Virginia Associated Press Broadcaster Scholarship, became a White House Correspondents Association Truth in Reporting Scholar, was a special guest on Atlanta's "Portia" talk show as an alopecia survivor, and earned a Founders Scholarship through the 2025 NABJ Student Multimedia Projects.
 The Pulitzer Center chose Norris as a 2025 Campus Consortium Reporting Fellow.
-She interviewed over thirty Korean natives, dermatologists, beauty influencers and professionals to create a 20-minute video essay and 3,000-word article about the mismarketing of glutathione as a skin whitening injection.
-Her work was published by the Pulitzer Center and The Korea Herald, South Korea’s most reputable publication.
+She interviewed over thirty Korean natives, dermatologists, beauty influencers, and professionals to produce a 20-minute video feature and 3,000-word article on glutathione mismarketing in South Korea, published by the Pulitzer Center and The Korea Herald.